aragon/aragon-network-token/packages/controller/README.md

 The final, non-changeable controller of the Aragon Network Token.

-Once set as ANT's controller, it will limit the token controller functionality to only allowing a specified address to call `generateTokens()`.
+Now set as ANT's controller, it limits ANT's token controller related functionality to only allowing a specified address to call `generateTokens()`.

 ## Status

-🚨 Pre-audit.
+This package is in _preservation_ mode.

+This token controller was deployed and set to be ANT's controller in August 2020.

 ## Development